-Dome tweeters are the largest option, and therefore the loudest.
-The soundstage they create is quite impressive and can reach a far greater distance than its smaller counterparts.
-Dome tweeters are also the most robust, made out of materials such as polymer and other metals.
+Dome tweeter is the largest option, and therefore the loudest.
+For example, the titanium-dome tweeter in Klipsch RP-280FA creates an impressive soundstage and can reach a far greater distance than its smaller counterparts.
+Dome tweeter is also the most robust, made out of materials such as polymer and other metals.

 - Mid-Range Drivers

-As the name suggests, a midrange driver handles the audio frequencies between 500 to 2000 Hz, which also encompasses the range that is audible to human ears.
+As the name suggests, a midrange driver handles the audio frequencies between 500 to 2000 Hz, which also encompasses the range in which human voice and instrument fall.
 For this reason, locating a high-performing mid-range driver is extremely important.

 Like the tweeter, a woofer is named after an animal sound as well — a dog’s woof.
-As you can guess, the woofer is responsible for portraying the low-end frequencies you’re going to want if you love bass.
+As you can guess, the woofer is responsible for portraying the low-end frequencies you’re going to want if you love bass since it delivers high- end quality bass response.
 The woofers are an indispensable part of the floorstanding speakers for resonating bass tones.

 What is the difference between a woofer and a subwoofer?
 The subwoofer handles even lower tones than the woofer, which is around 20 Hz to 200 Hz.
 This frequency range may be difficult to hear with human ears, but it’s the subwoofer’s job to amplify it for us.

 Some products like the Klipsch RP-280FA includes RP-450C center speaker, two ceramic/metal 8-inch subwoofers, with Atmos-enabled elevation drivers to create a reflective ceiling sound effect.